Raphaeasar/App-feito-Com-React/README.md

 Pronto o sistema já está rodando no link http://localhost:8000/books

-# CRUD-PHP-com-Laravel - Book Library
+# CRUD-PHP-with-Laravel - Book Library
 The project is in its initial phase, I will be implementing and placing the next versions of the project.
 It consists of a CRUD in php with the framework (Laravel), it is a library, with the name of the Book and Author.